neobotix/neo_simulation/README.md

 In the **simulation.launch** file

 1. **robotname**
    - set the name of the robot you wish to simulate in gazebo.
+Available robot models are mpo_500 and mmo_500.

       [Example]: If you opt to simulate the robot mpo_500: